chuckb/cryptomath/README.md

 -- Sum BITCOIN across rows and scale output to SATS SELECT crypto_sum('BTC', 'BTC', 'SAT', amount) FROM transactions;

+-- Compare cryptocurrency amounts
+SELECT
+    CASE crypto_cmp('BTC', 'BTC', amount, '1.0')
+        WHEN 1 THEN 'Greater than 1 BTC'
+        WHEN 0 THEN 'Equal to 1 BTC'
+        WHEN -1 THEN 'Less than 1 BTC'
+    END as comparison
+FROM transactions;

+-- Find transactions with fees greater than 0.0005 BTC SELECT * FROM transactions
+WHERE crypto_cmp('BTC', 'BTC', fee, '0.0005') > 0;
 ```

 ### Loading the Extension